ctsit/redi/README.md

 Introduction
 ------------

-The REDCap Electronic Data Importer (RED-I) is a tool which is used to automate the process of loading clinical data from Electronic Medical Records (EMR) systems into [REDCap](http://www.project-redcap.org/) Study data capture systems.
+The Research Electronic Data Importer (RED-I) is a tool which is used to automate the process of loading clinical data from Electronic Medical Records (EMR) systems into [REDCap](http://www.project-redcap.org/) Study data capture systems.
 RED-I is a general purpose tool for REDCap